cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-events.md

 }
 ```

+### Required properties

-Of these properties, the following are always mandatory in UiTdatabank in general:
+Of the properties in the example above, the following are always mandatory in UiTdatabank in general:

 - `mainLanguage`: The language that your event is described in.
 - `name`: The name of your event.